-The last 6 months have shaken us awake to our power to create the tangible social shifts we want to see in the world, and in return, we saw that there was an impact in our action.
+The last 6 months have shown us that we can create what we want to see in the world.
+In return, we saw that there was an impact in our action.
 With today marking the halfway point of what is sure to be a historic year, how will you enter into the next six months as your best self yet?
 Your initial reaction may be to enter this second half of the year with trepidation.
 However, we’re here to make the argument that with a few small shifts in perspective, this could be your opportunity to expand and grow big time.

 Control Freaks Unite!